xwendotnet/jsDateToString/README.md

 # JsDateFormatter
-add toString('yyyy-MM-dd') to Date in js
+add toString('yyyy-MM-dd') method to Date.prototype in js